 The final grade will depend on performance on the midterm exercise (40%), final exercise (40%), class participation (10%), and the innovation tournament (10%).
-[These percentages may be altered slightly depending upon the final structure of the innovation tournament and how it might be graded.]

 Midterm and Final Essay Exercises (40% each).
 These are not traditional examinations, but instead are take-home short essays based on the concepts of the material in each half of the course.
 The final will not be cumulative-although some basic concepts of the first half of the course will probably be relevant.
 A session of the course will be devoted to discussing responses to the midterm and final short essay exercises.